Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: MCP6002-E/P Rail-to-Rail Single Supply Op-Amp

 **Rationale:** The MCP6002-E/P offers sufficient functionality for this design while remaining inexpensive and straightforward to use.
-I appreciate that it features a second op-amp, which is useful for debugging or redesigning the circuit if something goes wrong.
+It features 2 op-amps in one chip, which will be necessary for my circuit.
 The TLV2372IP would work, but it is more expensive and doesn't offer significantly more than what's needed.
 The OPA2337PA is overkill for a sunlight detecting circuit, especially considering its price point.

-### LDR (Photoresistor)
+### Photoresistor

 1. NSL-5152 CdS Cells